Cod-e-Codes/pymon-says/README.md

 ## How It Works

 ### 1. **Sound Generation** (`sound_gen.py`):
-- Generates tones for the four colors using `pydub`.
+- Uses `pydub` to create pure sine wave tones.
-- Leverages `pyttsx3` for voice synthesis.
+- Synthesizes voice prompts with `pyttsx3`.
-- Combines tones and voice prompts into `.wav` files.
+- Combines tones and voice prompts into `.wav` files for use in the game.
-- Cleans up temporary voice files automatically.

-### 2. **Simon Says Game** (`main.py`):
+### 2. **PymonSays Game** (`main.py`):
-- Tkinter-based graphical interface.
+- Built with **Kivy** for cross-platform support.
-- Dynamic difficulty progression.
+- Dynamic UI with responsive buttons and visual feedback.
-- Real-time score tracking.
+- Progressive difficulty scaling and high-score tracking.
-- High score preservation.

 ---